thorrockstar/meta-thornxt/README.md

 line:
 DISTRO = "poky-atmel"

+!!IMPORTANT!!
+9/ Double check that in the kernel configuration 'General Setup->Timers subsystem->High Resolution Timer Support' has been turned off as well as 'General Setup->Timers subsystem->Timer tick handling' is set to 'Periodic timer ticks'.
+This should be done by the 'defconfig' but double check before building because it is cruicial.

-9/ Build Thor demo images
+10/ Build Thor demo images
 bitbake atmel-xplained-demo-image

 Typical bitbake output